-The paperwork for the statutory approvals for a drill programme will be lodged shortly.
+The paperwork for the statutory approvals for a drill programme has been lodged and approval is expected within the next few weeks.

 About the Broken Hill Joint Venture Project

 Exploration Licence E7390 is owned by Golden Cross Resources Limited (GCR) and is the subject of two joint ventures, one between GCR and Impact and one between GCR and Silver City Minerals Limited (ASX:SCI).